piotrwitek/typesafe-actions/README.md

 # typesafe-actions
-> Typesafe Action Creators for Redux / Flux Architectures (in TypeScript)
+### Typesafe Action Creators for Redux / Flux Architectures (in TypeScript)

-> `typesafe-actions` have simple and functional API specifically designed to retain complete "type soundness" with static-typing of TypeScript
+Clean and simple functional API that's specifically designed to reduce repetition and complexity of type annotations in "Redux" and to guarantee complete type-safety.

-This lib is a part of [React & Redux TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide).
+> This lib is part of [React & Redux TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide).

 - Thoroughly tested both logic and type correctness
 - No third-party dependencies